chucklesoclock/codergirl-ds-hw-solutions/README.md

 # codergirl-ds-hw

-My mentor homework solutions for selected weeks from the CoderGirl data science curriculum.
+Homework solutions for selected weeks from the CoderGirl data science curriculum.